2Latinos/nuntiux/CONTRIBUTING.md

 ### Pull requests and branching

-All fixes to `nuntiux` end up requiring a +1 from one or more of the project's maintainers.
+All fixes to Nuntiux end up requiring a +1 from one or more of the project's maintainers.

 During the review process, you may be asked to correct or edit a few things before a final rebase to merge things.
 Do send edits as individual commits to allow for gradual and partial reviews to be